-The Conservationist of the Year Award is given to an individual or individuals who demonstrate outstanding leadership, hard work and investment in conservation practices that protect the quality of soil and water and help promote conservation in the Culpeper District.
-This year's award was presented to Jim White of Orange County for exemplary conservation practices in Orange County.
+The Conservationist of the Year Award is given to an individual or individuals who demonstrate outstanding leadership, hard work and investment in conservation practices that protect the quality of soil and water in the Culpeper District and exhibit strong advocacy to others for conservation.
+This year's award was presented to Robert Wilbanks for exemplary conservation practices in Orange County and for support to District outreach efforts. (#6 below)